OpenClaw Security Hardening: The Complete Checklist for Enterprise Deployments

 How Should You Vet Skills from ClawHub Before Installing Them?

-Here’s our skill vetting checklist:
+Here’s our skill vetting checklist, in the order we run it:

-git clone https://github.com/clawhub/skill-name.git
+git clone https://github.com/clawhub/skill-name.git /tmp/skill-review

-cd skill-name
+cd /tmp/skill-review

-# 2. Check what system access it requests
+# 2. Grep for dangerous system access

-grep -rn "os\." .
+grep -rn "os\." . --include="*.py"

-grep -rn "subprocess" .
+grep -rn "subprocess" . --include="*.py"

-grep -rn "requests\." .
+grep -rn "Popen\|system\|exec" . --include="*.py"

-grep -rn "urllib" .
+grep -rn "urllib\|requests\." . --include="*.py"

 # 3. Look for hardcoded endpoints or suspicious URLs

-grep -rn "os.environ" .
+grep -rn "os.environ" . --include="*.py"

-grep -rn "os.getenv" .
+grep -rn "os.getenv" . --include="*.py"

-# 5. Verify the publisher
+# 6. Verify the publisher

-# test-skill-config.yaml
+# /etc/openclaw/skill-review-config.yaml

 skills: